saranpan/npdip/README.md

-# DeepLearning Andrew NG by Wallik
+# Npdipple

+- This repo is inspired by nbdev from fast.ai

 Current status - Optimizer to mlp